zhouer/Sidekick/docs/user-guide.md

 *   `run_forever_async()`: (Pyodide/async) Asynchronously ensures connection is active, then keeps the Sidekick connection alive. `await` this function.
 *   `shutdown()`: Gracefully closes the connection to Sidekick and signals `run_forever` or `run_forever_async` to terminate.
 *   `submit_task(coro: Coroutine)`: Submits a user-defined coroutine to Sidekick's managed asyncio event loop.
 Returns an `asyncio.Task`.
+*   `submit_interval(callback: Callable, interval: float)`: Submits a function or coroutine to be called repeatedly at a specified interval.
+Returns an `asyncio.Task` representing the interval runner.

 ### 6.2 Component Base Class (`sidekick.Component`)